GaetanoPiazzolla/spring-boot-jdbc-vs-r2dbc/test-outputs2/get-test/README.md

 Are there lots of applications which needs more than 1500 database rows at once, having more than 500 users ? considering also that pagination is an option, the response is NO.
 R2DBC is not a good choice for the overwhelming majority of web application.

-- K6 uses less resources than jmeter - jmeter is way easier to use with that ugly interface - from now on I'll be using only K6 )
-- Does passing through the nginx change results ?
-NO
-- Does Jmeter have different results of K6 ?
-NO